 GeneCards Summary for CYP2F1 Gene

 CYP2F1 (Cytochrome P450, Family 2, Subfamily F, Polypeptide 1) is a Protein Coding gene.
 Among its related pathways are Metabolism and Biological oxidations.
-GO annotations related to this gene include electron carrier activity and heme binding.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2C19.